Why You Should Stop Worrying

 A micropenis is any penis smaller than 2.05 inches while flaccid, and 3.35 inches stretched or erect, although some researchers consider less than 3 inches erect as the micropenis threshold.

 While there are some medical procedures available for this condition.
 The usual treatment for a micropenis is phalloplasty, which involves cutting the ligament that joins the penis to the pelvic area.
 The average length increase is 0.8 inches (2cm), but only 35% of people who get the treatment are happy afterwards.
+You can also get Penis Pumps.
+These are devices that use suction to draw blood into the penis, engorging the blood vessels in your penis so it gets — temporarily — harder and bigger.
 For most men, acceptance is probably their best option.

 Super Size Me (penis enlargement)